 Special problems not covered by other courses.
-Course depends upon needs and interests of the student, and number of credit hours.
+Course depends upon needs and interests of the student and upon the number of credit hours.
 Prerequisite: Senior classification in sociology.

 601. Rural-Urban Relations.
 (3-0).
 Credit 3.
-I, S
+II, S

 City growth trends and their impact upon fringe areas.
 Economic, commercial, residential structures and basic urban institutions.
 Problems and a search for the ideal city.
 For students in architecture, administration, education, and transportation.
 Prerequisite: Soc.
-205 or 12 hours of social science\.
+205 or 12 hours of social science.